jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Customizing the Cucumber code to work with the examples from the book is going well so far!

 `ndarray` for the win!
 When I saw how much manual effort would be required to handle matrix math, I ditched the unnecessary agony and went with a crate.
 Life's too short to burn on reimplementing that!
 And besides, there's raycasting to learn instead.

+# 30Jan2020

+Back to work!
+It still feels like "cheating" to not implement matrices on my own, which makes it tempting to revisit that later.
+But actually getting to a render matters more!
+Maintain that momentum.